 First floor store front windows shall NOT be of a residential type (double hung or casement).
-First floor windows shall NOT be reflective, tinted or mirrored glass.
+First floor windows shall NOT be reflective, tinted or mirrored glass (low E glass is acceptable).

 Historic Core Character District: At least 75% of each street facing façade (except alleys) of all new buildings (excluding doors and windows) shall be externally finished with the traditionally used material of masonry (brick, stone, marble, granite, etc.).
 Additions to existing buildings, to the extent possible, shall match the existing external finish materials and corresponding proportions of the same.